 After high school he transitioned to triathlons and bicycle racing.
 While raising his three girls with wife Lisa, Garth continued to keep in the game by focusing on running.
 This eventually led to numerous marathons, ultramarathons and stage races where he typically finishes in the top ten percent.
 He also has experience in orienteering, long range shooting, archery, fencing and biathlons.
 Some notable events he has competed in include the Marathon des Sables (twice) and Ultra Trail du Mont Blanc.

 Garth ran the Grand to Grand Ultra in 2014 and in 2015 he volunteered as one of the main Sweepers.
-In 2016, Garth volunteered again at G2G in the role of Official Timekeeper.
+Garth volunteered at G2G 2016 in the roles of Official Timekeeper and Race Commissioner and in the same roles again at M2M 2017.

 Stefanie is our Media Manager.
 When she is not actively involved in managing our event social media, she is a management consultant who specializes in helping real estate brokerages and small businesses flourish.